PapenfussLab/Genomics_nextflow_pipeline/README.md

 * --facets_cval_preproc: Default=`25`
 * --facets_window: Default=`250`
 * --facets_cval: Default=`200`
 * --mode: Default=`matched`.
 Set to `unmatched` if the tumour and normal are not matched.
-This will impact HET site calling and logOR calculation by FACETS.
+This will impact the HET site calling and logOR calculation by FACETS.

 # 5. Mouse samples
 For mouse samples/cell lines without matched germline, you can download publicaly available fastq files of the matching mouse strain (and the same sequencing kit for WES).
-Put the mouse strain name (e.g. BALB_cJ) in the "patient" column of the metadata file and run the pipeline.
+Put the mouse strain name (e.g. BALB_cJ) in the "patient" column of the metadata file and set the mode to `unmatched`.